Adulthood Dyscalculia

 - very little sense of whether guessed answers are right or nearly right.

-A person with dyscalculia will have trouble with arithmetic that is distinctly below what is expected for their age, and not because of poor education or intellectual impairment.
-Dyscalculia can have a profound impact on academic performance, work-related tasks, and everyday life, and it is frequently associated with co-occurring mental disorders (Haberstroh & Schulte-Korne, 2019; Wilson et al., 2015).
+A person with dyscalculia will have trouble withmaths that is distinctly below what is expected for their age and education level, and not because of poor education or intellectual impairment.
+Dyscalculia can have a profound impact on academic performance, work-related tasks, and everyday life, and it is frequently associated with co-occurrs with dyslexia and other neurodevelopment conditons as well as mental disorders (Haberstroh & Schulte-Korne, 2019; Wilson et al., 2015).

 Life with dyscalculia